 When I first came across this recipe online, I was not sure.
 Taquitos/flautas with no filling?
 But even that did not keep me from trying my hand at this dish known as Codzitos.
 It is popular in the Yucatan region of Mexico and often served as a botana(appetizer) with a cold beer.

 For me the challenge was to try rolling those warm corn tortillas as tight as possible without them tearing.
-I have not had the best luck finding good corn tortillas where I live, but as of late, there are alot more brands available.
+I have not had the best luck finding good corn tortillas where I live, but as of late, there are a lot more brands available.
 I thought for sure that even after securing them with the twine, that they would not stay together.
 I was so happy to see how well they did stay together overnight.

 Great appetizer and even tasty as a meatless dish.
-The Chiltomate Salsa and Queso Fresco are so delicious together.
+Chiltomate Salsa and Queso Fresco are so delicious together.

 All I had was cooking twine and it worked out pretty good!
 Cut your pieces of twine ahead of time, so they are ready to go!

-The hardest part of this recipe is finding that good corn tortilla!
+Hardest part of this recipe is finding that good corn tortilla!
 This was after I removed the twine.

 For this batch of Codzitos, I sprinkled on some Tajin(chile limon powder) as soon as they came out of the oil.
 Very tasty!

 Full recipe on site.
 Link above.
 Nowadays, some people just fold the tortillas over and let them dry out before frying and topping with shredded meats and fresh garnishes.
 They are called tacos de aire(air tacos), Lol!

 - Chiltomate Salsa see link below

 - cooking twine or thread to wrap around tortillas